matterhorn-chat/matterhorn/docs/bulk-channel-fetching.md

- 1. In cases where we currently accept an optional channel ID and fall back to the current one if it isn't provided, instead always require a channel ID (e.g. `setLastViewedFor`).
+ 1. In cases where we currently accept an optional channel ID and fall back to the current one if it isn't provided, instead always require a channel ID (e.g. `doAsyncChannelMM`).
 This forces the caller to make the fallback policy decision, makes it impossible for the caller's current channel to differ from the callee's current channel (due e.g. to accessing the wrong state), and makes data flow easier to understand.

  2. Remove the `csCurrentChannelId` and `csCurrentChannel` lenses.
     Replace their uses with `withCurrentChannelId` and